Downloadable PDF of the Council Rules and Regulations

 - No public comment shall be accepted for special orders of business.

-- Each councilmember is limited to three special orders of business per quarter.
+- Each councilmember is limited to six special orders of business per quarter.

 Rule 10.D.
 Consent Agenda.